Cartoon characters like Mickey Mouse, Bugs Bunny, Homer Simpson, and Spongebob have brought joy and entertainment for years.

 Voice: David Jason

-When Danger Mouse made its debut in the United States, producers modified the accents of the Italian villains to British cockney to avoid offending Italian Americans.
+Debut in the U.S.: Danger Mouse initially modified Italian villains’ accents to British cockney to avoid offending Italian Americans.

 30Peter Griffin